godby-group/idea-public/iDEA/README.txt

                     techniques.
 parameters.py     - The paramaters fiel used to set up the system and to
-                    tell iDEA.py what computations to perform. plot.py           - Used to plot the real time density for the 3 electron runs.
-Single-E....py    - Used to find the initial guess for the ground state
-                    wavefunction in three electron runs. sprint.py         - Used to print data to the screen using the parameter
+                    tell iDEA.py what computations to perform. plot.py           - Used to plot one timestep of the real time density for completed runs animate.py        - Used to aniate the real time density for completed runs Single-E....py    - Used to find the initial guess for the ground state wavefunction in three electron runs. sprint.py         - Used to print data to the screen using the parameter